AngelLagr/Image-Morphing-using-Diffusers-from-Textual-Descriptions/README.md

 # Image Morphing Using Diffusers from Textual Descriptions
 Prompt and image interpolation using Diffusers to create smooth animations from a text.

-The pipeline blends both the **text prompts** and the **images** to produce a coherent morphing effect, creating an artistic video that evolves from one verse to the next.
+The pipeline blends both the **text prompts** and the **images** to produce a morphing effect in order to generate a video that evolves from one verse to the next.

 ---